danyalbani240/movies-app/README.md

 # movies-app
 deployed on : https://app-movies1.netlify.app/

-also you can find a version of code that i used vuex on vueX Branch
+also you can find a version of code which i used vuex, on the vueX Branch
 ## Build Setup

 ```bash